bahcetepe/JMocker/readme.txt

 JMocker is AOP based service virtualization tool for Java.
+All sources will be open sourced soon.